A reader asked about the best way to clear debt:

 It’s not so easy in practice.

 You may not be offered a large enough loan to be able to repay your other debts.
 Even if your credit record is really good, you may be refused if the lender thinks this loan plus your existing debts would be too much.
 You know you want to repay the other debts, but the lender may reject your application because they can’t be sure you would.
-See What to do if a consolidation loan is refused for more details.

 And if you do get the loan, a lot of people clear their credit cards but keep one or two credit cards open “for emergencies” and then over time just run up the credit card bills again… If your income is erratic, it may seem obvious to use the cards to smooth it out, but that is a slippery slope, it’s how you got your current debts.
 In a year or two you may find you have the large consolidation loan AND a lot of new credit card debt.